 Friday, July 5: Fort-tastic Fun.
 Lean-to’s, wiki-ups, debris huts and more.
 Did you know that these are all ways to build a shelter out of materials that can be found in almost any natural setting?
 Using time-tested methods of fort-building as inspiration, we will spend the day channeling our creativity and imagination toward building our own perfect hideouts amongst the Junipers and Cottonwoods at the Nature Center.
 Closed.

 Tuesday, July 30: Fun with Maps.
 Are you curious about topography, orienteering, and cartography?
 Ever wanted to learn how to better read a map to guide your way through the wilderness?
 Join us for a fun filled day at nature center understanding, creating, and using maps to explore corners of the preserve you’ve never seen!
-5 spots remain.
+Closed.

 Wednesday, July 31: Yoga and Meditation in Nature.
 Where better than the Nature Center to spend a peaceful day of mindfulness and serenity?
 Join us for a day of our usual array of fun activities and exploration.
 Throughout the day, we will emphasize awareness to different senses, and include some stretching and movement with basic yoga.
 Closed.

 Thursday, August 1: Animal Homes.
 Treehouses, down-lined nests, burrows with openings facing east to the rising sun–all have provided inspiration to human homebuilders for thousands of years.
 Join us for a scavenger hunt of animal homes at the Nature Center.
 Using these homes as inspiration, we will each choose a different local animal and get creative to build a home that satisfies all of its unique needs.
 We will also engage in some citizen-science as we explore and document usage of the Nature Center’s bird boxes by our feathered neighbors.
-5 spots remain.
+Closed.